klokom/fuzzypackinstaller/README.md

 4. Check if that directory is in your PATH.
 5. Verify or install fzf (with fallback options if not in repos).
 6. Install the fuzzy picker(s) and show usage instructions.
+7. Give option to install snap and flatpak picker.

 ## Supported Platforms